zzt2004/Surfing/README.md

 - If you use all the default configurations, updates will be seamless.
 - The module supports online updates within the client.
 After updating, no reboot is required; however, the module switch's enable/disable control ~~may temporarily not work and still require a reboot~~ or can be updated via Toolbox.
-- During updates, the Clash.Meta `config.yaml` configuration file will be backed up to:
+- During updates, the configuration file will be backed up to:
    - `config.yaml.bak`
 - During updates, the old user configuration files will be backed up to:
    - `box.config.bak`